-As a company rooted in tradition, Hormel Foods has always produced wholesome, nutritious, great-tasting and safe products for consumers to enjoy.
-Our focus on understanding and delivering what consumers want is a primary reason why we’ve had yet another record year at Hormel Foods.
-Throughout each step of our production process — from concept generation to packaging — our focus on food safety and quality, innovation and nutritious options is unwavering.
+At Hormel Foods, we continue to focus our business on providing consumers with the highest quality, wholesome, nutritious, great-tasting and safe products.
+Throughout each step of our production process — from concept generation to packaging — our focus on food safety, quality, innovation and nutritious options is unwavering.

-Hormel Foods has more than 34 product brands in the No. 1 or No. 2 market-share position.
-For information related to our 2012 product sales and latest products, please visit our 2012 Corporate Responsibility Report.
+In fiscal year 2015, Hormel Foods had more than 30 product brands in the No. 1 or No. 2 market-share position.
+For information about our products, please visit our 2015 Corporate Responsibility Report.

-To maintain objective oversight of food safety and quality standards, Hormel Foods facilities have been certified against the food safety standards recognized by the Global Food Safety Initiative (GFSI), an internationally recognized, third-party food safety management system.
+Maintaining an objective oversight of food safety and quality standards, Hormel Foods facilities are certified against the food safety standards recognized by the Global Food Safety Initiative (GFSI), an internationally recognized, third-party food safety management system.

-To maintain our stellar food safety record, Hormel Foods invests substantial time and resources in developing a comprehensive training program for our employees.
-This program starts the moment an employee is hired and continues to be reinforced with ongoing food safety education relevant to his or her job responsibilities.
+Maintaining our outstanding food safety record continues to be at the forefront of our business.
+Hormel Foods invests extensive time and resources developing a comprehensive training program for our employees.
+From the moment an employee is hired, he or she continues to receive ongoing, current and industry-specific food safety education relevant to everyday job responsibilities.
 This training includes Hazard Analysis and Critical Control Points (HACCP) Training, Better Process Control School, in-house Quality Control University and additional job-specific training.
 The company also provides training opportunities to key co-packers to ensure they are adhering to our strict safety standards.
-Additionally a representative from the Hormel Foods research and development team sits on the Minnesota Food Safety and Defense Task Force.
+Additionally, a representative from the Hormel Foods research and development team serves on the Minnesota Governor’s Food Safety and Defense Task Force.

-More information on food safety and quality can be found in the 2012 Corporate Responsibility Report.
+More information about food safety and quality can be found in our 2015 Corporate Responsibility Report.

 Packaging and Labeling